Eryens/Yield-Wars/README.md

 # Yield-Wars

 A website for the Yield Wars community.
+The project is not over yet.